 There are two ways of experiencing a night in Mongolian Ger:

 They are mass produced stoves with different combustion chambers to the traditional ovens.
-What this means is, is that your stove continuously needs to be topped up so your sleep is regularly interrupted with a ‘fire man’ coming into your ger to restock the fire (you cannot do this yourself).
+What this means is that your stove continuously needs to be topped up so your sleep is regularly interrupted with a ‘fire man’ coming into your ger to restock the fire (you cannot do this yourself).
 Quite often the fires burn out quickly, leaving you chilled to the bone in a short period of time.
-Mongolian winter evenings drop well below 0C.
+Mongolian winter evenings drop well below 0°C.

-There are two ways to experience this type of stay.
-Be sure to be extremely clear which option you would like when you book.
-Quite often nomadic families have an ‘additional’ ger in their cluster specifically built for tourists.
-Although you will still be staying in a true nomad camp, the actual ger you will be sleeping in, has been created purely for tourists.
+Although you will still be staying in a true nomad homestay, the actual ger accommodations you will be sleeping in, has been created purely for guests.
 New beds, nice furniture, western bedding attire, electricity etc. To me, this is not truly authentic but is one step closer than a tourist ger camp.

 A bear paw, snout, claw and teeth hung from one of the rafters, small orange wooden stools no more than 30cm of the ground were used for seating.
 A large stainless steel pot sat on the floor for food scraps which were then mixed with ground husks and fed to the animals.
 The ger smelled of food all the time and had a homely feel to it.

-The two gers were guarded by two fluffy Alsatian looking dogs, a fence made of tree trunks bordered the gers.
+The two gers were guarded by two fluffy Alsatian-looking dogs, a fence made of tree trunks bordered the gers.
 Behind, was a stable which housed horses, cows, sheep and goats which all roamed free during the day and knew when to return in the evening.

-Both old and young were traditionally dressed in their over coats and head scarves, and everyone helped out.
+Both old and young were traditionally dressed in their overcoats and head scarves, and everyone helped out.
 Children as young as four years old were carrying the wood for the stove that dad was cutting up, they were lugging plastic containers of horse feed to the horses and helped to round up the sheep.

 Alongside the wood pile was a large mound of frozen ice blocks hacked and collected from the local river to provide the family with pure drinking water, a wooden fence was off in the distance to shelter a hole in the ground for a toilet.